sindresorhus/eslint-plugin-unicorn/docs/rules/no-lonely-if.md

 # Disallow `if` statements as the only statement in `if` blocks without `else`

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 This rule adds onto the built-in [`no-lonely-if`](https://eslint.org/docs/rules/no-lonely-if) rule, which only forbids `if` statements in `else`, not in `if`.
 It is recommended to use `unicorn/no-lonely-if` together with the core ESLint `no-lonely-if` rule.

-This rule is fixable.

 ## Fail